 (h) Lunch time, home room periods, passing time, and breaks shall not be counted toward the required amount of instructional time.
 Elementary schools may count recess as instructional time for pupils in kindergarten through grade 6.

-(i) The high school graduation date shall be set no earlier than the completion of the required 990 hours of instructional time.

 Repeal Ed 306.19, effective 3-27-14 (Document #10556), to read as follows: